engie-group/shaystack/docs/contribute.md

 $ make release
 ```

-# Travis

-Travis is configured to track the project.
-See [here](https://travis-ci.com/github/pprados/haystackapi)

 # Tips

 ## Conversion between haystack filter to SQL

 The SQL provider must convert the Haystack request to SQL.
 Because the usage of JSON inside SQL is not normalized, each
 database use a different approach.
-A dedicated conversion is apply for SQLite and Postgres.
+A dedicated conversion is applied for SQLite and Postgres.

 To test the different conversion, you can use a REPL tools.